 Description: This package includes everything you need to start climbing: a day pass to N3C, full rental gear, and an introduction to climbing lesson.
-During the introduction to climbing lesson, you learn the basics of top-rope climbing: how to tie into the rope, how to belay, how to communicate effectively using standard commands and responses, and the basics of climbing movement.
+During the belay lesson, you learn the basics of top-rope climbing: how to tie into the rope, how to belay, how to communicate effectively using standard commands and responses, and the basics of climbing movement.

-Timing: Intro to climbing lessons take between 1 and 2 hours.
-Contact us to schedule a lesson (603.838.5300, email us at [email protected], or message us on Facebook).
+Timing: Learn to belay lessons take between 1 and 2 hours.
+Schedule online here or contact us to schedule a lesson (603.838.5300, email us at [email protected], or message us on Facebook).
 After the lesson, you can continue climbing until we close.